Fungiloma/nba-salary-audit/README.md

-# NBA Salary Audit V19: The Sniper Factor 🏀📊
+# NBA Salary Audit: Analysis of performance vs Salary 🏀📊

 This project provides a comprehensive data-driven audit of NBA salaries.
 By crossing real-time statistics from the `nba_api` with current contract data, it calculates a custom **Value Score** to categorize players into five distinct financial tiers.